ashraf-a-khan/Online-Shopping-Cart/README.md

 # Online-Shopping-Cart
-Java program to evaluate a shopping cart
+Java program to simulate a shopping cart using ArrayList implementation